 The University of Ghana operates on a semester system and is more British in its structure and methods.
 This system requires a higher level of independence and self-motivation in seeking out information and resources.
 This may mean having more patience in seeking internet and other resources.
-Instructors generally are called lecturers.
-Students should be prepared to listen carefully to lecturers who have Ghanaian, West African, British and other accents and to cope with the sound systems that are used.
+Instructors are called lecturers.
+Students should be prepared to listen carefully to lecturers who have Ghanaian, West African, British, and other accents and to cope with the sound systems that are used.
 There is a schedule of classes and students register online at the International Programs Office, but students may have to go to some departments to complete a department registration form for some courses as well.
 Most instructors provide a course outline and bibliography during the first two weeks of the class, but not beforehand.

-There are generally three types of courses-lectures, seminars, and studio courses in the arts and performance.
-Lecture courses are large and somewhat different from CSU lecture courses in their objectives.
+In general, there are three types of courses: lectures, seminars, and studio courses in the arts and performance.
+Lecture courses are large and different from CSU lecture courses in their objectives.
 Classroom time is often used for the transmission of information.
-Students attend lectures primarily to take notes and listen, not to discuss the subject matter, although lecturers in some classes allow time for questions or pose questions to the students or assign group activities and projects.
+Students attend lectures primarily to take notes and listen, not to discuss the subject matter, although in some cases, lecturers allow time for questions or pose questions to the students or assign group activities and projects.

-Some lectures are complemented by a separate "tutorial" in which students have more opportunity for questions and discussion and for exchanging opinions with Ghanaian students.
-Tutorials are often run by graduate teaching assistants.
+Some lectures are supplemented by a separate "tutorial" in which students have more opportunity for questions and discussion and for exchanging opinions with Ghanaian students.
+Graduate teaching assistants often run tutorials.
 Seminar courses allow for more discussion and debate.
 CSU IP students are responsible for obtaining the reading materials for their classes.
-In large classes the instructor may give the readings to a class leader who makes them available for photocopying, because books are expensive and difficult to obtain, and because libraries do not have the resources necessary to support all the course work, some lecturers frequently cannot assign readings to be done ahead of time for class discussion.
+In large classes the instructor may give the readings to a class leader who makes them available for photocopying, because books are expensive and difficult to obtain, and because libraries do not have the resources necessary to support all the course work, lecturers may not be able to assign readings to be done ahead of time for class discussion.
 Some lecturers email readings to students or post them on social media platforms like what's app.
-Even though not all readings are discussed in class, students are expected to read the items on the bibliography and be able to discuss or cite them on their exams.
-Students should be prepared to invest time and effort into searching out resources and opportunities to enhance your academic experience.
+Even though not all readings are discussed in class, students are expected to read the items in the bibliography and be able to discuss or cite them on their exams.
+Students should be prepared to invest time and effort into searching for resources and opportunities to enhance their academic experience.